The Powerful Scoop of Coffee Beans

 The Six Antioxidants in Coffee

-In 2005, the American Cocoa Association (ACA) studied coffee.
+In 2005, the American Cocoa Association (ACA) conducted a study on coffee.
 The results revealed that coffee contains not one but six antioxidants.

 -